OpenMaine/maineballot/astro/src/content/posts/2023-11-07-Q8_GuardianElectors.md

 ---
-title:  "Question 8: Voting Under Mental Illness Guardianship"
+title: 'Question 8: Voting Under Mental Illness Guardianship'
 excerpt: This measure would allow people under guardianship for mental illness to vote in elections for governor, senators, and representatives.
 election: 2023-11-07
 header: